andig91/ttyd/README.md

 # ttyd - Share your terminal over the web

 ttyd is a simple command-line tool for sharing terminal over the web.

-This port provides a arm64-Version (andi91/ttyd_arm)
+This port provides a arm64-Version as Docker-container (andi91/ttyd_arm)

 andi91/ttyd_ssh_arm brings additional: (no alpine version)
 + non-root